 You can find this statute in the Revised Code section 4.16.080.
 It states that injured motorists generally have 3 years to file a claim for compensation.
 If an accident took place on July 4, 2016, then the motorist has until July 4, 2019 to file suit.

 Even if you want to settle your dispute with an insurance company, you still need to pay attention to the statute of limitations.
-An attorney can quickly file your case in the appropriate court which will protect your rights.
+A Washington automobile accident attorney can quickly file your case in the appropriate court which will protect your rights.
 In the event that negotiations break down, you can go to court and ask a judge or jury for compensation for your injuries.

 Without a properly filed lawsuit, an insurance company has far less incentive to actually settle your claim.

-Reach out to a Yakima Car Accident Attorney
+Reach out to a Washington Automobile Accident Attorney

-At Kapuza Lighty, our attorneys help people like you every day get the compensation they need to recover from a bad accident.
+Contact an experienced Washington automobile accident attorney today.
+At Kapuza Lighty, PLLC, our attorneys help people like you every day get the compensation they need to recover from a bad accident.
 We are a phone call away.
-If you reach out, you can schedule a case evaluation with one of our lawyers.
+Contact us today online or call (509) 866-4166 to schedule a case evaluation with one of our lawyers.